Neighbors on opposing sides of politics show love can still live between them

 "Will you shut up man," said presidential candidate Joe Biden during Tuesday's debate.

-"There is nothing smart about you Joe," said President Donald Trump during Tuesday's debate.
+"There is nothing smart about you, Joe," added President Donald Trump at one point.

 RELATED:

-The bickering on the national stage seeped down into the communities who support them.
+The bickering on the national stage seeped down into the communities that support them.

 "On our neighborhood page, I would see a lot of issues with people stealing signs, throwing paint on signs, punching holes through them, a lot of bashing back and forth," said Cedar Park resident Marne Litton.